A convergent finite difference-quadrature scheme for the porous medium equation with nonlocal pressure: Introduction

-where $V_i^j\approx v(x_i,t_j)$ for all grid points $(x_i,t_j)$, and $D_h$ and $\flap_h$ are defined in Section \ref{sec:main}.
-Then from the solution $V$ we compute an approximation $U^j_i$ of the solution $u(x_i,t_j)$ of \eqref{eq:maineq}-\eqref{eq:maineqini} by numerical differentiation: The discretization we propose for $V$ is a combination of an explicit Euler approximation in time and a novel finite difference quadrature approximation of the quasilinear operator.
+The discretization we propose for $V$ is a combination of an explicit Euler approximation in time and a novel finite difference quadrature approximation of the quasilinear operator.
 One of the main contributions of this paper is the construction of this discretization so that it becomes monotone.
 We do this using upwinding ideas in a way we have never seen before.
 The resulting discretization has a compact stencil and is much simpler and more direct than other monotone approximation of quasilinear operators we know of.
 Typically such discretizations rely on extra discretization parameters, wide stencils, and/or linearization and fixed point iterations: See e.g. \cite{CrLi96,De00,Ob04} for mean curvature and similar equations, \cite{LoRa05,Ob08,FeNe09,FrOb11,BeFrOb14,NoNtZh19} for Monge-Ampere equations, \cite{dTLi22,dTMeOc23} for $p$ and $\infty$-Laplacian and fractional $p$-Laplacian equations, and \cite{Obe05,Obe13,BuCaRo22a,LiSa22,BuCaRo22} for normalized versions of these operators.